This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 - 1 tablespoon cold water

-- 1 teaspoon or more red pepper flake, optional
+- 1 teaspoon dried red pepper flake or more, optional

 - Place the pineapple, soy sauce, Mirin, ginger, garlic, sugar, vinegar and sesame oil into a blender.